 A History of Thamkrabok‘s Western Monastics

 By the late 1960s, Thai government policy had changed, and the opium terror was over.
 The flow of patients dropped back to a trickle, although the Hay kept up a skeleton operation as long as there was still some need.
-Then in the mid 1970s demand shot up again as heroin from the Golden Triangle – peddled by warlords who had capitalised on the wars and subsequent chaos in South-East Asia to become hugely powerful – swept through Thailand.
+Then in the mid 1970s demand shot up again as heroin from the Golden Triangle – peddled by warlords who had capitalised on the conflicts and subsequent chaos in South-East Asia to become hugely powerful – flooded Thailand.
 The Hay was suddenly up and running at full capacity again, and then a fresh challenge appeared – westerners.

 The Hay had always been open to all, and a few westerners had made use of it.
-Thailand was not yet the mass tourism destination it is today, so these were usually expats – journalists, businessmen, or embassy staff – well orientated culturally and probably able to speak at least functional Thai, and so no need was seen to make any special provision for them.
+Thailand was not yet the mass tourism destination it is today, so these were usually expats – journalists, businessmen, or embassy staff – well orientated culturally and often able to speak at least functional Thai, and so no need was seen to make any special provision for them.

-Then, in the wake of the Vietnam War, the numbers began to increase, as former US servicemen, an astonishing proportion of whom had become addicted to opiates during their tours of duty, began to visit Thailand, due to nostalgia about R&R breaks in Patpong, and many of them got into trouble, and some of those ended up here.
+Then, in the wake of the Vietnam War, the numbers began to increase, as former US servicemen (an astonishing proportion of whom had become addicted to opiates during their tours of duty) began to visit Thailand, due to nostalgia about R&R breaks in Patpong, and many of them got into trouble, and some of those ended up here.
 These were harder to know how to deal with, until an unexpected solution appeared.

 Phra Gordon Piyathammo

 Gordon arrived at Thamkrabok as the result of a flat tyre while driving up from Bangkok to the North.
 He had to remain in Phraputthabaht, our nearest town, for a few days waiting for a replacement, and he wandered into the monastery simply out of curiosity.
-He was directed to the Abbot, and after a long conversation, requested ordination.
+He was directed to the abbot, and after a long conversation, requested ordination.

 Phra Gordon remained at Thamkrabok for the rest of his life, and took over running the steam bath, chatting to patients when they came for their daily treatment, with impish humour and warm compassion.
-He also became notorious for his bootcamp lectures to patients losing the will to continue, when he would transform back into Lieutenant Gordon, before collapsing into giggles as soon as they were out of sight.
+He also became notorious for his bootcamp lectures to patients who were losing the will to continue, when he would transform back into Lieutenant Gordon, before collapsing into giggles as soon as they were out of sight.
 He never exactly bullied – he just became someone who you would certainly not wish to disappoint.
 It was remarkably skillful, and I have no doubt that many lives were saved by a timely Gordoning.

 As the 1980s progressed, and ever-increasing numbers of western travellers wound up in the detox, via Pat Pong, Pattaya, or Khaosan Road, he became an invaluable fixture who sustained many patients through what might otherwise have been a bizarre and alienating experience.
-He also greatly nurtured the phenomenon of westerners ordaining at Thamkrabok; always ready to help with translation and orientation, or to provide encouragement and comradeship.
+He also greatly nurtured the phenomenon of westerners ordaining at Thamkrabok, always ready to help with translation and orientation, or to provide encouragement and comradeship.

 Phra Hans Ulrich Kaempfer

 More western monks followed Phra Gordon, but the next one to stay a long time and to make a lasting impact on the culture of Thamkrabok was Hans Ulrich Kaempfer, from Switzerland.
-Formerly an academic psychologist and particularly a devotee of Carl Jung, he was interested in many things, and had been a voracious world-traveler.
+Formerly an academic psychologist and particularly a devotee of Carl Jung, he was interested in very many things, and had been a voracious world-traveler.
 He had seen a lot.